rushabh-v/Show-Your-Contributions/README.md

 ## Usage Guide
 1. Generate a `Personal access token` from `Account settings -> Developer settings -> Personal access tokens`.
 2. Add a secret named `GIT_TOKEN` having your that `personal access token` from `repo settings -> secrets -> new secret` to the repo you want to add this workflow to.

 3. Go to `Actions -> New workflow -> set up a workflow yourself`, paste the following code snippet there, replace `PR_THRESHOLD` with your desired threshold, commit, and it will add a document named `contributions.html` in that repo which will automatically get updated on your new contributions (On the first occurrence of `00:00 UTC` after your contribution).

-**Note**: For profile readme setup, you can decide the `PR_THRESHOLD/minimum number of your PRs` for a repo to be included in your profile readme.
-That means you can set a number - `PR_THRESHOLD`, and all the repos to which you have made more than `PR_THRESHOLD` number of PRs will be added to the list of your contributions in your profile readme. **Any repo crossing the threshold will be automatically appended to you profile readme in future.**
+- For profile readme setup, you can decide the `PR_THRESHOLD/minimum number of your PRs` for a repo to be included in your profile readme.
+That means you can set a number - `PR_THRESHOLD`, and all the repos to which you have made more than `PR_THRESHOLD` number of PRs will be added to the list of your contributions in your profile readme. **Any repo crossing the threshold will be automatically appended to your profile readme in the future.**

-**Replace`<PR_THRESHOLD>` on line 20 with your desired threshold to set up profile readme, Leave otherwise.**
+**Note**: Replace`<PR_THRESHOLD>` on line 20 with your desired threshold to set up profile readme, Leave otherwise.

 ```yml
 name: update-my-contributions